-The historic sustainable building features and systems of a historic building should be maintained in good operating condition.
+The historic sustainable building features and systems of a historic building shall be maintained in good operating condition.

-- 3.37Preserve the inherent energy efficient features of the historic building in operable condition. - Identify a building's inherent sustainable features and operating systems and maintain them in good condition. - > Repair or restore covered, damaged or missing features where appropriate. - > Retain and repair historic roof material. - Retain historic shutters, awnings, canopies and transoms.
+- 3.37Preserve the inherent energy efficient features of the historic building in operable condition. - Identify a building's inherent sustainable features and operating systems and maintain them in good condition. - Retain historic shutters, awnings, canopies and transoms.
 Operable features such as these will increase the range of conditions in which a building is comfortable without mechanical climate controls.